Fast community detection by SCORE: Introduction

 \subsection{Content}

 The remaining part of the paper is organized as follows.
-In Section \ref{sec:main}, we consider a $K$-community network with a fixed integer $K \geq 2$.
-By delicate spectral analysis as in Sections \ref{subsec:SCORE}-\ref{subsec:Hamm}, we lay out the framework under which the SCORE yields consistent estimates of the community labels.
-In Sections \ref{subsec:stabi}, we address the stability of the SCORE, and in Section \ref{subsec:nPCA}, we re-investigate the nPCA by comparing the so-called Signal Noise Ratio of the nPCA and that of the oPCA.
-In Section \ref{sec:Exten}, we suggest some extensions of the SCORE.
-The main results are proved in Section \ref{sec:mainpf}, where we outline main technical devises required for the proofs.
-Numeric investigation is continued in Section \ref{sec:Simul}, where we compare the SCORE, two PCA approaches, and the tabu algorithm on simulated data.
-Section \ref{sec:Discu} discusses connection between SCORE and existing literatures.
-Secondary lemmas are proved in Section \ref{sec:proof}.
+In Section~\ref{secmain}, we consider a $K$-community network with a fixed integer $K \geq2$.
+By delicate spectral analysis as in Sections~\ref{subsecSCORE}--\ref {subsecHamm}, we lay out the framework under which the SCORE yields consistent estimates of the community labels.
+In Section~\ref{subsecstabi}, we address the stability of the SCORE, where Lemmas~\ref{lemmaell2norm1}--\ref{lemmaell2norm2} contain key ingredient for proving the main theorems.
+In Section~\ref{subseciidmodel}, we compare our results with that in \cite{Zhaoetal,Yu,Fishkind} using a (scaled) i.i.d. model for $\theta(i)$.
+In the supplementary material \cite{score}, Appendix~\textup{A}, we suggest some extensions of the SCORE.
+The main results are proved in the supplementary material \cite{score}, Appendix~\textup{B}. where we outline main technical devices required for the proofs.
+Numeric investigation is continued in Section~\ref{secSimul}, where we compare SCORE, oPCA, nPCA, Newman's SM and PL with simulated data.
+Section~\ref{secDiscu} discusses connection between SCORE and existing literatures.
+Secondary lemmas are proved in the supplementary material \cite{score}, Appendix~\textup{C}.